Lionel-Rousseau/postfix-rspamd-hardened-config/docs/hardening-decisions.md

 **Setting:** `reject_rbl_client <ABUSIX-API-KEY>.authbl.mail.abusix.zone` in `smtpd_relay_restrictions` on both submission ports, evaluated *before* `permit_sasl_authenticated`.

 The standard approach (`permit_sasl_authenticated, reject`) allows any client with valid credentials to submit mail.
-The `authbl` zone lists IPs that are known to be used for authenticated spam campaigns — compromised accounts, credential-stuffed logins.
+The `authbl` zone lists IPs that are known to be used for authenticated spam campaigns, compromised accounts, credential-stuffed logins.
 Checking this zone before the SASL permit means that even a valid username/password is not sufficient if the connecting IP is actively used for spam submission at the time of connection.

 This pre-authentication RBL check is specific to the submission ports and not applied on port 25 (where SASL is not the relevant control).